Pat Sajak: In popular culture

 While at WSMV as a meteorologist in the mid-1970s, Sajak commented about "daytime highs and nighttime lows".
-This prompted songwriter Ben Peters to write "Daytime Friends", which became a number one hit for Kenny Rogers in 1977.
+This prompted songwriter Ben Peters to write "Daytime Friends", which became a country number one hit for Kenny Rogers in 1977.

 Sajak was parodied in a 1980s Sesame Street sketch, with a Muppet named Pat Playjacks hosting "Squeal of Fortune".
 The goal was for the contestants (Prairie Dawn and The Count) to guess how many times a pig in the center of the wheel would squeal before the wheel stopped.

 During the 1980s, comedian Martin Short frequently portrayed a fictional character he called Ed Grimley, a hyperactive manchild who is obsessed with banal popular culture – Sajak in particular – on the sketch comedy television shows SCTV and Saturday Night Live.

 In 1986, Sajak and his Wheel of Fortune co-star Vanna White portrayed themselves on an episode of the NBC sitcom 227.

 In the fourth-season episode of The A-Team called "Wheel of Fortune", Sajak makes a cameo along with co-star Vanna White.
 In the episode, Murdock wins big at Wheel of Fortune due to Face's system of guessing the letters correctly.

 In 1992, Sajak was a special guest star in the TV show The Commish.
 The episode first aired on November 7, 1992, and was called "The Two Faces of Ed".
 He played psychologist Brian Brandon.

 In the fourth episode of season three of Comedy Central's Brickleberry, "That Brother's My Father", Sajak gets kidnapped and becomes a hostage to the wheel of fortune.
 In the episode, the character of Connie, a strong and very large but typically kindhearted state park ranger, takes an unhealthy obsession with Sajak and his famous game show, ultimately tying him to a makeshift replica of the wheel itself and attempting a faux-game of Wheel of Fortune with him while behaving erratically.

 In the fourth episode of season four of Abbott Elementary, Jacob Hill, a teacher at Abbott Elementary, dresses up as Pat Sajak for Halloween.

 Personal life

-Sajak is married to Lesly Brown-Sajak, a photographer, with whom he has two children: a son, Patrick Michael James Sajak (born September 22, 1990), who is a doctor, having earned his medical degree in 2021, and a daughter, Maggie Marie Sajak (born January 5, 1995), who is a social correspondent on Wheel of Fortune.
+From 1979 to 1986, Sajak was married to Sherrill Sajak, whom he met in 1978.
+In 1988, Sajak met Lesly Brown-Sajak, a photographer 19 years his junior, through mutual friends; after less than a year of dating, he proposed to her in the summer of 1989 and got married on December 31 of that year.
+The couple has two children: a son, Patrick Michael James Sajak (born September 22, 1990), who is a doctor, having earned his medical degree in 2021, and a daughter, Maggie Marie Sajak (born January 5, 1995), who is a social correspondent on Wheel of Fortune.
 They live in Severna Park, Maryland, with a second home in Los Angeles.

 Sajak is featured as a narrator in a brief film shown at the visitor center at Mount Vernon, the residence of George Washington, where he explains to tourists the attractions of the site.
 From 1998 until the end of 2021, Sajak owned Maryland-based AM radio station WNAV in Annapolis.